ptsteadman/jekyll-now/_posts/2015-1-8-Dynamics-NAV-Programming-Resources.md

 ---
 layout: post
-title: Dynamics NAV Web Service Programming Resources
+title: NAV Web Service Programming Resources
 ---
 Here are some of the resources I found helpful for learning to develop Dynamics NAV web service based applications.